Counseling for Trauma

 EMDR is a therapy method that is proven to help people recover from trauma and other life experiences, including PTSD, anxiety, depression, and panic disorders.
 During EMDR, bilateral stimulation (eye movement, tapping, tones) is used to assist with processing distressing memories.
 EMDR therapy focuses directly on the memory and is intended to change the way that the memory is stored in the brain.
 Clients are asked to briefly focus on the trauma memory and simultaneously experience bilateral stimulation, with the goal of reducing or eliminating problematic symptoms.

-If you or someone you know matches the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.
+If you or someone you know matches the trauma symptoms listed above, we are confident that we can help and invite you to contact us today for a free consultation.